Loropetalum chinence

 The best time to prune Loropetalum largely depends on its flowering cycle.
 Since it primarily blooms on old wood, pruning should be done soon after the spring blooming period.
 This timing allows the plant to set new buds for the following year without risking the loss of the current year’s flowers.
 In general, late spring to early summer is ideal for pruning.
 However, it’s important to adjust the timing based on your specific climate and the particular Loropetalum variety.
 In colder regions, waiting until any risk of frost has passed is crucial to avoid damage to new growth.

-See also How to Revive Basil Plant?
+See also How to Keep Mulch in Place?

 Preparing for Pruning